Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for approximating the dilution index: Mathematical theory

 \subsubsection{Pulsed source-sink system}

 The first setup under consideration is called the pulsed source-sink system introduced in \cite{jones_1988} and later also addressed in \cite{sposito_1998, stremler_2004, sposito_2006}.
 We consider a two-dimensional plane with one sink and one source at arbitrary locations (see \cref{tikz:exp_setup}).
 During the experiment, the sink and the source are operated alternatively for a time interval of length $\tau$, meaning only one is switched on at a time.
-The particles extracted by the sink are reinjected by the source in the next stroke using the \textit{first-in-first-out} procedure.
+The particles extracted by the sink are reinjected by the source in the next stroke using the \textit{first-out-first-in} procedure \cite{stremler_2004}.
+This can be realized physically by collecting the extracted particle in a tube beneath the flow plane during the stoke of the sink.
+Prior to the stroke of the source the tube is flipped over and connected to the source where the fluid is then reinjected into the plane \cite{jones_1988}.

 In general, the flow of an incompressible fluid in a non-deformable medium is described by a Lagrange stream function \cite{bear_1988,aref_1990,aref_1984,chate_1999}.
-The existence of a Lagrange stream function $\psi:\R^s \rightarrow \R$ implies that the associated flow can be described using the Hamiltonian system \cite{sposito_1998,durst_2022}
+The existence of a Lagrange stream function $\psi:\R^2 \rightarrow \R$ implies that the associated flow can be described using the Hamiltonian system \cite{sposito_1998,durst_2022}

 For a point source or sink at location $\textmatrix{\bar{x}\\\bar{y}}$, $\psi$ is given in \cite{sposito_2006} by

 with $Q$ being the total areal discharge across any closed curve surrounding the source ($Q>0$) or the sink ($Q<0$).